-And below are three recent articles/reviews/analysis on 'Somewhere In This Country':
+And below are recent notes/articles/reviews/analysis on 'Somewhere In This Country':

 Currently, Chirere teaches English literature at the University of Zimbabwe, and he has won various NAMA awards for his literary achievements.
 In addition to writing his own short stories and poems, Chirere has edited a number of short story books including Totanga Patsva (2005), a collection of short stories by women on HIV and AIDS, and Children Writing Zimbabwe (2008), which is a collection of short stories written by children from Zimbabwe.